nestjs/docs.nestjs.com/content/microservices/grpc.md

   }
 }
 ```
-Related to simplified [loader options described in the very beginning](#options) of this
+Related to simplified set of options in the beginning of this
 article here are few important changes:
 - `options.loader.includeDirs` is introduced and need to point to the root of `proto`
 files directory
 - `options.protoPath` now points to single file which imports all `service` files presented
-for certain implementation type, in our example it is `root.proto`
+for certain implementation type, in our example it is `root.proto`.

 #### gRPC Streaming
 GRPC on it's own supports long-term live connections more known as `streams`.
-Streams can be very useful instrument for such service cases as: Chatting, Observations
+Streams can be a very useful instrument for such service cases as Chatting, Observations
 or Chunk-data transfers.

 Nest supports GRPC stream handlers in two possible ways:
 - `RXJS Subject + Observable` handler: can be useful to write
-responses right inside of a Controller method or passed down
+responses right inside of a Controller method or to be passed down
 to Subject/Observable consumer
 - `Pure GRPC call stream` handler: can be useful to be passed
 to some executor which will handle the rest of dispatch for
-the Node standard `RW` stream handler.
+the Node standard `Duplex` stream handler.

 ##### GrpcStreamMethod
 ```typescript